Fire Damaged House for Sale in Delaware: What Sellers Need to Know

 Please try again later.

-Cash buyers purchase fire-damaged properties in current condition across Delaware.
+Cash buyers purchase fire damaged properties in current condition across Delaware.
 No repairs, no cleaning, no staging.
-As-is sales in Delaware typically close in 45–90 days.
-The sale price ranges from 30–45% below pre-fire market value.
+As is sales in Delaware typically close in 45 to 90 days.
+The sale price ranges from 30 to 45% below pre fire market value.
 For a Delaware home valued at $315,000 before the fire, that means a likely sale price between $173,250 and $220,500.

-If you have active coverage, your insurer owes you the cost to restore the property to pre-loss condition.
+If you have active coverage, your insurer owes you the cost to restore the property to pre loss condition.
 You can collect the settlement, then decide whether to rebuild or sell.
-Read our guide to fire insurance claims in Delaware before making this decision.
+Review our guide to fire insurance claims in Delaware before making this decision.

-The 30–45% discount reflects Delaware’s statewide market conditions.
-Damage severity drives the range: smoke-only properties sell for 15–20% below pre-fire value, while structures with roof collapse and fire-suppression water damage sell for 40–55% below.
+The 30 to 45% discount reflects Delaware's statewide market conditions.
+Damage severity drives the range: smoke only properties sell for 15 to 20% below pre fire value, while structures with roof collapse and fire suppression water damage sell for 40 to 55% below.
 Lot value, neighborhood demand, and local investor competition determine where a specific property falls within that range.

 |---|---|---|